 It wasn’t until 1969 that the State Supreme Court was asked once again to rule on the issue of Sovereign Immunity of the State in Perkins v.
 State and again in 1972 under Campbell v.
 State.
 Judge Arterburn of the Supreme Court settled the dispute, writing that the State, acting in a proprietary activity, “…could not avail itself of the immunity privilege.”

 In 1974 the Indiana State General Assembly enacted the Indiana Tort Claims Act.
 The law currently in place, Indiana Code, Chapter 3, Section 4

 addresses the $700,000 cap per claimant, a $5,000,000 limitation on the aggregate liability for all claimants, and prohibits punitive damage awards.
 Although the individual awards for personal injury claimants have increased over the years, the total cap of $5,000,000 liability, per incident, to settle wrongful death and personal injury claims has remained the same since 1974.

 Today attorneys and legislators are debating the decades old cap and its ability to address the scope of the tragedy.
 Already one attorney has filed suit claiming the cap denies individuals an equitable award and creates an economic incentive for the state to act negligently in future endeavors.
 There are those that believe the capped figure capriciously holds down merited awards.
 However, in the end it is expected that the legislature will have their say.
 We will watch with interest as the legislature attempts to deal with the Indiana Tort Claim Act and possible reforms.

-Charlie Ward is a personal injury attorney experienced in accident, personal injury litigation and wrongful death claims.
-The law office of Ward & Ward receives no legal fees or expenses unless we collect damages on your behalf.
-Call Charlie today at 317-639-9501 to discuss your acc ident and receive a free analysis of your claim.
+Charlie Ward is a personal injury attorney in Indianapolis, IN experienced in accident, personal injury litigation and wrongful death claims.
+The law office of Ward & Ward Law Firm receives no legal fees or expenses unless we collect damages on your behalf.
+Call Charlie today at 317-639-9501 to discuss your accident and receive a free analysis of your claim.